 Butterfly Life Cycle Craft

-If you’ve been following along for a while, you know that my kids and I are passionate about raising and releasing butterflies.
-So far this summer, we’ve already raised 24 Black Swallowtail Butterflies from eggs, with more on the way!
+If you’ve been here a while, you know how much my kids and I love raising and releasing butterflies.
+So far this summer, we’ve raised 24 black swallowtails from eggs—and we’re not done yet!

-It’s the perfect butterfly craft for spring or summer!
+It’s a fun and educational butterfly activity—perfect for spring or summer!

 Craft Supplies Needed for the Butterfly Life Cycle Craft